-SYNOPSIS: The Parousia of Jesus will be a singular event of great finality, both for the righteous and the wicked.
+The Parousia of Jesus will be a singular event, and one of great finality, both for the righteous and the unrighteous.

-Several Greek terms are applied by the New Testament to the future “coming” of Jesus Christ, including the noun parousia or “advent,” “arrival,” “presence” (New Analytical Greek Lexicon, p.
-315).
-Each time it is applied to his arrival in glory, it refers to one and only one event destined to occur at the end of the present age.
-The basic sense of the word is “arrival,” the act or state of arriving at a particular place, condition or time, rather than to the process of “coming.”
+Several Greek terms are applied in the New Testament to the future “coming” of Jesus, including the noun parousia, meaning “advent,” “arrival,” or “presence” (Strong’s – #G3952).
+Each time it is applied to his “arrival,” it refers to one, and only to one, event that is to occur at the end of the present age.
+Its basic sense is “arrival,” the state of having arrived at a specific place, condition, or time.

-For example, in 1 Corinthians 16:17, the Apostle Paul expressed joy at the “arrival of Stephanas, Fortunatus, and Achaicus.”
+For example, Paul expressed joy at the “arrival of Stephanas, Fortunatus, and Achaicus.”
 Similarly, he was “comforted by the arrival of Titus.”
-It was the actual arrival of Titus that brought him joy, not the knowledge that he was in the process of traveling to meet Paul (2 Corinthians 7:6-7).
+In both cases, it was the actual arrival of the person that brought him joy – (1 Corinthians 16:17, 2 Corinthians 7:6-7).

-(Matthew 24:27-28) – “For just as the lightning goeth forth from the east and shineth unto the west, so shall be the presence of the Son of Man.
-Wheresoever the corpse shall be, there shall be gathered the vultures!” – (The Emphasized Bible).
+- (Matthew 24:27-28) – “For just as the lightning flashes from the east and shines into the west, so shall be the arrival of the Son of Man.”

-Christ warned that deceivers would disseminate false information about this event, even claiming that the Messiah was “over here or over there… in the wilderness… or in the secret chambers.”
+Deceivers and “false prophets” will disseminate misleading information about this event, even claiming that the Messiah is “over here or over there… in the wilderness… or in the secret chambers.”
 However, just as lightning flashes suddenly from east to west, “so shall be the arrival of the Son of Man.”

-This judgment will occur at the time of his arrival in glory, not years or even centuries later.
-The godly will “inherit the kingdom” while the ungodly will be cast “into everlasting fire prepared for the Devil and his angels” (Compare Revelation 20”11-15).
+The judgment will occur following his “arrival,” not years or centuries later.
+The godly will “inherit the kingdom,” while the ungodly will be cast “into everlasting fire prepared for the Devil and his angels” – (2 Thessalonians 1:5-10, Revelation 20:11-15).

-In his first letter to the Corinthians, the Apostle Paul responded to some believers who were denying the future bodily resurrection.
-In the process, he presented arguments that demonstrated the necessity for the resurrection of Christians, and he listed several events that would transpire at the “arrival” or parousia of Jesus, at “the last trumpet” (1 Corinthians 15:20-57).
-These included:
+In his first letter to the Corinthians, Paul responded to some believers who were denying the future bodily resurrection.
+In the process, he listed several events that will transpire at or prior to the parousia of Jesus – at the “last trumpet” – including:

-- The bodily resurrection of dead believers at Christ’s parousia.
+- The bodily resurrection of dead believers at his “arrival.”